 Like Downton Abbey, Sherlock has received critical reception was overwhelmingly positive and the first series won the 2011 BAFTA Television Award for Best Drama Series.
 Both Downton and Sherlock were locked out of 2012 BAFTA.
 If you look close enough you do see some English traditions that the Crawleys observed, although I doubt if they had ever had tea at Buckingham Palace.

 Sherlock is not Lord D’s cup of tea, as he loves the decorum and sets that Downton Abbey delivers.
 I think he also enjoys the slower pace.
 I, like many others apparently, are intrigued by the clever contemporary adaptation of the Sherlock Holmes stories.
-As a blogger I particularly appreciated the social media aspect to the story line, the medium by which new clients came to their door and media found out about them.
+As a blogger I particularly appreciated the social media aspect to the storyline, the medium by which new clients came to their door and media found out about them.
 I remember my first 2000 hit days, wondering if a server was going to crash.

 I love a good murder mystery and the cat and mouse play between Sherlock and Moriarty.
-The show is much like The Mentalist, who show creator Bruno Heller considers Patrick Jane, the consultant with keen powers of observation, a modern day Sherlock Holmes.
-Jane’s arch enemy is Red John.
+The show is much like The Mentalist, who show creator Bruno Heller considers Patrick Jane, the consultant with keen powers of observation, a modern-day Sherlock Holmes.
+Jane’s arch-enemy is Red John.
 But as John Watson observes “no one was arch enemies these days, do they?”.

 While I do enjoy a good detective story, there is not much to go on in the food department to catch my interest in Sherlock, so I suppose my loyalties have to go with Downton Abbey.
-I don’t think there would be much to blog about food-wise on this show: there was left over risotto in one episode, and a great deal of eating out.
+I don’t think there would be much to blog about food-wise on this show: there was leftover risotto in one episode, and a great deal of eating out.
 More likely than not Sherlock has a human head, thumbs or other body parts stored in the fridge.
 The two bachelors are frequently rescued by their landlady for provisions.
 I must say that I don’t relate to a main character who doesn’t eat since it impedes his thinking process.
 What’s with that?

 Don’t feel guilty if you love both shows.
 We can do that as TV viewers.
-Perhaps in a perfect world there should be time warp mash up, Sherlock appears to solve Mrs. Bates murder and Daisy cooks and cleans for Sherlock and John’s.
+Perhaps in a perfect world, there should be time warp mash up, Sherlock appears to solve Mrs. Bates murder and Daisy cooks and cleans for Sherlock and John’s.
 I don’t think that a likely scenario but likely you don’t have to divide your loyalties, if you may waffle on the issue.
 Hmmm, waffles.

-Waffles have been in existence since there was batter and hot rocks, but their name has changed over the centuries.
-In the 1200s craftsmen began forging irons into a honeycomb pattern, named wafla after the part of a beehive.
+Waffles have been in existence since there were batter and hot rocks, but their name has changed over the centuries.
+In the 1200s craftsmen began forging irons into a honeycomb pattern, named “wafla” after the part of a beehive.
 The religious connection is clear as the pattern was said to look like interlocking crosses.
 They were sold just outside churches during the penitential seasons of the year.

 By the sixteenth century waflas were served in all levels of society.
 The rich were able to add eggs, milk and honey to create tasty waflas.
 The poor had only poor flour and water for their thick waflas.
 In 1620 the Pilgrims brought wafles to America.
 They learned this skill from their time in Holland.
 In 1735 waffles appeared in print for the first time with two f’s.